rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 ## Areas For Future Research:
 1. Why does the TensorFlow Decision Forest model outperform all models in this notebook?
 2. Why do several models in this notebook outperform the ensemble models?
 How can we improve the ensemble models?
-3. How can I speed up the ensemble / hyperparameter tuning code?
+When does ensembling shine?
-4. What hyperparameters tuning can I use to improve performance?
+3. What hyperparameters tuning can I use to improve performance?
-5. How are some of the submissions achieving 100% accuracy Kaggle scores?
+4. How are some of the submissions achieving 100% accuracy Kaggle scores?
-6) Find coorelation heat map code that doesn't require forcing Kaggle version control.
+5. Find coorelation heat map code that doesn't require forcing Kaggle version control.

 ---